Adrian Gleeson

 Adrian Gleeson (born 30 April 1967) is a former Australian rules footballer who played for Carlton in the Victorian Football League (VFL).

+Career

 Gleeson, who played as a rover, finished eighth in the 1988 Brownlow Medal count, in his third season of league football.

 Wearing the number 12 guernsey, Gleeson debuted for the Blues in round seven of 1986 in the 40-point victory over Collingwood in what was the last game between these two fierce rivals played at Victoria Park.